This post may contain affiliate links. Please see my full disclosure for details.

 - It has more moisture than white sugar to create a gooey center for the blondies.

-- Not only does it cook with the apple juices to make a rich sauce, but brown sugar also creates a pleasant crunch in the topping once baked with the butter, oats, and nuts.
+- Not only does it cook with the apple juices to make a rich sauce, but brown sugar also creates a pleasant crunch in the topping once baked with butter, oats, and nuts.

 - Make your own or enrich it using my recipe How to Make Brown Sugar.